RAISE THE TITANIC

 At least the size of the operation in well-detailed all the ships at sea and helicopters flying about are undeniable impressive.
 The icy ocean and Cornwall locations give an impressive scope of frame that the model scenes sorely lack.
 However, the entirety of the budget seems to have been expended on the seventeen-metre long model of the Titanic, which is seen exploding to the surface in slow-motion in the films singularly most majestic image.
 When the camera cruises its length, water coursing off its rusted hulk, it really looks like a full-size version of the ship.
 It is such a magnificent vision it almost makes up for the cruddiness of the rest of the effects.

 Raise the Titanic was sold as part of the 1970s prevailing trend for disaster movies, although it feels less a disaster movie than (sort of) The Poseidon Adventure (1972) in reverse and without the accompanying soap opera plots.
-More so than the disaster genre, it feels like one of the big-budget jet-setting international thrillers that were very much in vogue throughout the decade see the likes of The Day of the Jackal (1973), The Odessa File (1974), Three Day of the Condor (1975), Marathon Man (1976), The Boys from Brazil and The Formula (1980).
+More so than the disaster genre, it feels like one of the big-budget jet-setting international thrillers that were very much in vogue throughout the decade see the likes of The Day of the Jackal (1973), The Odessa File (1974), The Eiger Sanction (1975), Three Day of the Condor (1975), Marathon Man (1976), The Boys from Brazil and The Formula (1980).

 The plot, despite an interesting and intriguing premise, is unimpressive, losing out a massive deal because the model scenes add no conviction at all to the technical drama.
 The human side of things the triangle set up between Richard Jordan, David Selby and Anne Archer is conducted with not much enthusiasm she feels like she is there just so the cast could have a token woman.
 The dramatics are stolid there is very little drama to a film that involves people sitting about inside submersibles and/or the bridges of naval ships talking into microphones.
 Alec Guinness turns up and does well in a brief cameo as an aging sea dog who survived the sinking of the Titanic.
 Dirk Pitt never emerged as the lead of a series of films as Grade envisioned but Richard Johnson at least plays with a physical and commanding presence that you feel could have worked.